hlxsites/adobe-gmo/README.md

    `script` or `link` tags during page load.
 4. Update the `externalDependencies` configuration in [package.json](package.json) to specify external dependencies - supports js or css file urls to load
 5. Run `npm run update-dependencies`, this will update the dependencies under [scripts/libs](scripts/libs) and add them to [dependencies.json)
-6. Run `sudo aem up` and test https://localhost.corp.adobe.com/ to make sure everything still works with the updated dependency versions.
+6. Run `aem up` and test https://localhost.corp.adobe.com/ to make sure everything still works with the updated dependency versions.
 7. Run `git add scripts/libs package.json`, `git commit -m "Update dependencies"` to commit the new updated dependencies.

 Additionally, there are some dependencies that are converted from CommonJS to ESM with [Rollup](https://rollupjs.org/).